 Signal Vine's Blended Messaging® Approach

-One of Signal Vine's unique functions is the ability to send scheduled mass messages, have one-on-one conversations, and automate replies to FAQs based with AI - all in one conversation thread.
-It's our Blended Messaging® trademarked approach that administrators and counselors use to communicate with students with personalized messages at scale.
+One of Signal Vine's unique functions is the ability to send scheduled mass messages, have one-on-one conversations, and automate replies to FAQs based on AI - all in one thread.
+It's our patented Blended Messaging® approach that administrators and counselors use to communicate with students with personalized messages at scale.

 How does Blended Messaging® work?